Climate Forecast Aruba

 Recent observations:

-Sea Surface Temperatures (SSTs) in the eastern
+with Sea Surface Temperatures (SSTs) in the Eastern Equatorial

 Model forecast and guidance:

-The forecast models indicate ENSO
+The forecast models forecast ENSO

 Expected impacts on rainfall and temperatures:

-ENSO neutral offers
+ENSO neutral conditions

-FORECAST VALID THROUGH SEPTEMBER 2023:
+FORECAST VALID THROUGH JANUARY 2026:

 Rainfall expectations for Aruba: